-An informal claim resolution procedure precedes the formal appeal.
-MHS Health procedures for requests for reconsideration and resubmission are as follows:
+An informal claim resolution procedure precedes the formal claim resolution procedure.
+MHS Health procedures for requests for adjustment and reconciliation and resubmission are as follows.

-- o Allow provider to make verbal or written inquiries to resolve claims payment issues. - Must be received within 90 days of the date of the Explanation of Payment (EOP) or as defined in your MHS Health contract. - Original claim must have also met timely filing criteria.
+- Allow provider to make verbal or written inquiries to resolve claims payment issues. - Must be made within 60 days of the date of the Explanation of Payment (EOP) or as defined in your MHS Health contract. - Original claim must have also met timely filing criteria. - .

-Verbal Inquiry
+Verbal inquiry

 To check the status of previously submitted claim(s), call the MHS Health Provider Inquiry Line at 1-800-222-9831.
 When prompted say, "Claim Information."
 The MHS Health Provider Inquiry Line is staffed by MHS Health Provider Services representatives from 8 a.m. to 5 p.m., Monday through Friday.
 Be sure to have the following information at hand:

 - Servicing provider's name.

-- o Member's MA number.
+- Member's MA number.

 - Member's name.

-- o Member's date of birth.
+- Member's date of birth.

 - Date of service.

 - Claim number, if applicable.

-Claim Reconsideration
+Claim adjustment

-A provider may request a reconsideration when the payment received for a claim is less than the payment expected.
-The request must be received within 90 days of the date of the EOP or denial, or as defined in your MHS Health contract.
+A provider may request an adjustment when the payment received for a claim is less than the payment expected.
+The request must be made within 60 days of the date of the EOP or as defined in your MHS Health contract.
 Call the MHS Health Provider Inquiry Line at 1-800-222-9831.
 When prompted say, "Claim Information."
 A MHS Health representative will evaluate the payment and, if appropriate, will:

-- o Request reprocessing of the claim, or - o Indicate that you need to resubmit the claim as a "Corrected Claim"
+- Request reprocessing of the claim, or - Indicate that you need to resubmit the claim as a "Corrected Claim"